intershop/helm-charts/charts/iom/docs/PersistentStorage.rst

       pv: pv-for-iom-xyz
       storageClass: azurefile-iom

-Test- and Demo-System, without any critical data:
+Test and demo system, without any critical data:

 *Static provisioning* of persistent storage is not recommended for this type of systems.
 If IOM is running in a *real* Kubernetes cluster, the best choice for this type of system is *dynamic provisioning* of persistent storage.